USDA Zones— 5 – 9

 Fragrant and beautiful magnolia flowers add charm to any place.
 No matter how small your garden is, you can have it too.
-Magnolias grow slowly, which means you can have one in pot for a long time.
-But the best way to grow magnolia in a pot is to buy its dwarf shrub variety, it will not exceed the height above 2-3 m (8-10 f).
+Magnolias grow slowly, which means you can have one in the pot for a long time.
+But the best way to grow magnolia in a container is to buy its dwarf shrub variety, it will not exceed the height above 2-3 m (8-10 f).
 Here’s a helpful article you can read on growing magnolias in containers

 37. Crepe Myrtle

 USDA Zones— 7 – 10

 Climate— Crepe myrtle is a tropical or subtropical shrub or tree that is native to Australia and Indian subcontinent

 Beautiful, vibrant, and colorful.
 Crepe myrtle flowers bloom in abundance.
 Dwarf, shrub-like varieties are suitable for containers.
 It is also maintenance free though requires regular pruning when grown in a pot.

 Climate— Pittosporum requires a warm climate to grow, it can tolerate mild freezing temperatures.

 Beautiful shrub with beautiful foliage and very fragrant flowers.
 Pittosporum when blooms, fills the air with orange like a fresh breeze.
 Dwarf varieties are suitable for containers, they grow about 1-1.5 m high, and other commonly cultivated varieties can reach 3-4 m in height after slow growth.